terraform-linters/setup-tflint/README.md

 ### `github_token`

-If set, `github_token` will be used for Octokit authentication.
-Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting) when querying the tflint repository to get the latest release version.
+Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
+Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
+Any valid token is supported.
+No permissions are required.

+Default: `${{ github.token }}

 ## Outputs